Image

 Frédéric Leroy graduated as a Bioengineer (Ghent University, 1998) and obtained a PhD in Applied Biological Sciences at the Free University of Brussels in Belgium (2002), where he now holds a professorship in food science and (bio)technology.
 His research deals with food processing, nutrition, human and animal health, and interdisciplinary food studies.
 He is a member of academic non-profit societies, i.e., the Belgian Association of Meat Science and Technology (BAMST, president), Belgian Society for Food Microbiology (BSFM, president), and Belgian Nutrition Society (BNS).
 On a non-remunerated basis, he also serves on the Scientific Board of the World Farmers' Organization (WFO), the FAO/COAG Sub-Committee on Livestock, and various other scientific advisory boards in the domain of food and agriculture.

-Thanks so much for joining us this week.
-Have some feedback you’d like to share or a question you'd like to ask?
-Email us at [email protected]!
+Thanks so much for joining us this week!
+Have feedback or a question?
+Email us at [email protected]—we’d love to hear from you.

-If you enjoyed this episode, please share it using the social media buttons you see in this post.
+If you enjoyed this episode, please share it with someone who might benefit from the information.

-Click the button below to subscribe on iTunes:
+Click below to follow on Spotify or iTunes: